x

 A CRO is tasked with facilitating the operational aspects of the research on behalf of the trial’s sponsor, assuming the sponsor’s regulatory compliance obligations (21 CFR 312.52).
 Sponsors expect CROs to utilize their expertise so the trial is conducted as responsibly and efficiently as possible.

-One way to increase startup efficiency is to have as many sites as possible relying on the same single IRB.
-By doing so, this reduces the administrative burden of managing disparate reporting requirements for multiple IRBs.
-For example, any time there’s an amendment, the sIRB will handle it for all sites, rather than submitting the amendment to several IRBs through their individual processes, portals, review timelines, etc. This ensures efficient startup, and ensures amendments are efficiently and consistently introduced across all sites and participants.
+For example, any time there’s an amendment, the sIRB can handle it for all sites, rather than submitting the amendment to several IRBs through their individual processes, portals, review timelines, etc. This ensures efficient startup, and ensures amendments are efficiently and consistently introduced across all sites and participants.

 The Rise of Central IRBs